AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 ## PI Server counterpart

-Metadata rules do not have a similar counterpart in PI Server because PI points cannot store generic metadata.
-If a similar feature existed in PI Server, it might be a tool that runs against a list of PI points and fills in their point attributes by parsing out different parts of a structured PI point name. <!-- Angela Flores 6/11/21 - I don't think the second sentence adds value.
+Metadata rules do not have a similar counterpart in PI Server because PI points cannot store generic metadata. <!--If a similar feature existed in PI Server, it might be a tool that runs against a list of PI points and fills in their point attributes by parsing out different parts of a structured PI point name.--> <!-- Angela Flores 6/11/21 - I don't think the second sentence adds value.
 It is talking about a hypothetical tool. -->

 ## Metadata best practices